-The Millennial Action Project (MAP) is the nation’s first nonprofit organization dedicated to disrupting today’s political stagnation through next-generation, post-partisan leadership.
+The Millennial Action Project (MAP) is the first national organization dedicated to overcoming American’s partisan gridlock through next generation leadership.
 MAP pursues its mission through three related paths:

 More broadly, MAP’s theory of change is to model post-partisan political and thought leadership, engage the public dialogue with these innovative approaches, and catalyze a systemic shift towards collaboration, innovation, and strategic problem-solving in America’s political institutions.
 Further, we seek to inspire a new generation of talented, young leaders in public service who bring about a new paradigm of leadership.

 The mission of the Millennial Action Project (MAP) is to transform American politics by creating the foundation for political cooperation and advancing Millennial leadership and post-partisan policy.